-An employee selected to be tested under the railroad's random testing program will be instructed to report to a designated collection site.
+An employee selected to be tested under Subpart G will be instructed to report to a designated collection facility.
+(An appropriately equipped facility on the property or a medical facility will be used for this purpose.)
 Employees selected for testing will not be notified until they have reported for duty and then only as far in advance as is necessary to accomplish the test.
-The employee must cooperate in the sample collection and complete the required paperwork and certification.
-Compliance by the employee may be excused only in the case of a documented medical or family emergency.
+The employee must cooperate in the sample collection and complete the required chain of custody form and release.